 Learn everything about Chateau La Grave a Pomerol with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Grave a Pomerol History, Overview

 In 1971, Chateau La Grave a Pomerol was purchased by Christian Moueix.
 The vineyard is located on the western slope of the plateau of Pomerol.
 However, while that purchase marks the start of the modern era for Chateau La Grave a Pomerol, that is not where its history lies.
 For much of its life, the name of the estate varied from La Grave to La Grave a Pomerol and even La Grave Trigant de Boisset.

 At this point, the inspiration for what we now know of as the first part of the estate’s name came from the gravel terroir in its vineyards.
 The second part of the estate’s name came from the Trigant de Boisse family who purchased the vineyard in the mid-1800s.

 It took some time, but eventually, they changed the name of their Right Bank vineyard to Domaine de La Grave Trigant de Boisset.

 During the late 1940s, the name of the estate was changed to Chateau La Grave a Pomerol Trigant de Boisset.
 That was not the only change to the vineyard in those days.
 In 1971 Christian Moueix purchased the vineyard from Raymond Marc.
 As a nice piece of trivia, this was the first vineyard purchased by Christian Moueix.
 The name was again altered by the Ets.
 Moueix to its current moniker, Chateau La Grave a Pomerol.